tcomax/aws-cdk-microservices-cicd-pipeline/README.md

 ### Create a Secret for your GitHub Token

-As a security best practice, never hard-code your GitHub token in the code.
-We will make use of AWS Secrets Manager service to store the GitHub Token and use the CDK APIs to access the token from our code.
+Make use of AWS Secrets Manager service to store the GitHub Token and use the CDK APIs to access the token from the application code to avoid hard-coding your GitHub token in the code.

 #### Create a Personal access token in Github.
 Using the Github website, navigate to Settings/Developer Settings/Personal access tokens, create a new token with the following permissions: